Leads: Maj Mary Stuever, MAJ Ashley Hydrick, Dr. Patricia Meza, COL Tamara Funari

 Case Example: Staffing Approach used by TF MED 14

 All healthcare personnel should be up-trained and practice at the top of their licensure.
-All healthcare personnel should familiarize or review how to conduct certain critical activities (in case of personnel shortages):
+All healthcare personnel should familiarize themselves with or review how to conduct certain critical activities (in case of personnel shortages):

 Units should conduct practice drills: PPE donning/doffing, patient procedures, transfers, proning, Code Blue, etc.